AndrewLester/blog/src/routes/posts/_posts/svelte-and-markdowns-relationship.md

 ## What's the Solution?

 Well, in an ideal world Markdown parsers everywhere would support attributes starting with `-` so that Svelte component CSS variables would work.
-On the other hand, supporting such non-conventional attributes may lead to more ambiguity in Markdown syntax.
+On the other hand, supporting such unconventional attributes may lead to more ambiguity in Markdown syntax.
 Perhaps a more extensive change at the MDsveX level would be better, but with as little experience as I have in this area I can't see a clear solution.

 Needless to say, I won't be using CSS variables on my inline Svelte components in these posts for the time being.